KaziShawon/Headless-assignment/README.md

 </center>

 ### Deliverables
-- **Deliverable 1**: A report detailing the analysis methodology and results.
+- **Deliverable 1**: A script that embrace multithreading with OpenCV and returns images.
-- **Deliverable 2**: Well-thought out, thoroughly annotated and visually pleasing figures explaining the analysis methodology and results.
+- **Deliverable 2**: Modified script of the given example to incorporate the multithreading and mmdet + pose estmation + object tracking
-- **Deliverable 3**: A clearly-annotated body of code capturing the analysis. (src folder)
+- **Deliverable 3**: A alternative script that doesn't use multithreading but do the job.

 ## How to Make a Contribution
 - Have a look at the [project directory structure](#project-directory-structure) and the [folder overview](#folder-overview) to understand where to store/upload your contribution.